ballerina-platform/ballerina-spec/beps/lib-log/1424_runtime_log_level_modification.md

 - Retrieve and set log levels programmatically via `getLevel()` / `setLevel()` on root loggers, module loggers, and `fromConfig` loggers
 - Adjust the global root logger's log level
 - Discover all registered loggers via `LoggerRegistry` (`getIds()`, `getById()`)
-- Modify log levels for module loggers (configured in `Config.toml`) via ICP, using the module name as the logger ID
 - Modify log levels for all loggers created via `fromConfig` API (with module-prefixed or auto-generated IDs) via ICP
 - Child loggers automatically inherit level changes from their parent